-The mission of Stuart Air Show, Inc. is to promote a safe, family entertainment event while providing financial support to its benefiting non-profit organizations including: the Martin County Community Foundation, Road to Victory Military Museum, Special Olympics, United Way of Martin County, Civil Air Patrol, Boy Scouts of America, as well as many other deserving community charities.
-The air show offers many different types fundraising opportunities for local non-profit organizations and community groups.
-Nearly a dozen organizations benefit from the show each year.
+We promote a safe, family entertainment event while providing financial support to its benefiting non-profit organizations including: the Special Olympics, United Way of Martin County, Civil Air Patrol, as well as many other deserving community charities.
+We offer many different types fundraising opportunities for local non-profit organizations and community groups.
+Nearly a dozen organizations benefit each year.

 High School Scholarship Opportunities

-This past year (2016), more than $25,000 was distributed to the following charitable partners: United Way of Martin County, Road to Victory Military Museum, Buffalo Soldiers, city of Stuart Police Explorers, Venture Crew, Special Olympics, Martin County Community Foundation, Civil Air Patrol, and the St. Lucie Centennial High School NJROTC.
+In 2017, we gave more than $25,000 to United Way of Martin County, Road to Victory Military Museum, Buffalo Soldiers, City of Stuart Police Explorers, Special Olympics, Martin County Community Foundation, Civil Air Patrol, and the St. Lucie Centennial High School NJROTC.

 United Way of Martin County

 United Way of Martin County is committed to the health, education and financial stability of every person in our community.
 Funds from The Stuart Airshow were put right to work, improving lives for our neighbors through more than 50 local programs.
 Families struggling to put food on the table received much needed relief, students in low-income households got off to a good start in school, at-risk youth learned critical vocational and technical skills, and much more.
 For a full list of the programs/services supported by United Way of Martin County, visit www.UnitedWayMartin.org.